-The LCFS has also supported the Corporate Governance Team in raising awareness around the requirements of the Standards of Behaviour Policy.
-Specifically the requirement around Declaration of Interests and Gifts, Hospitality and Sponsorship.
+The LCFS has continued to support the Corporate Governance Team in raising awareness around the requirements of the Standards of Behaviour Policy.
+Specifically, the requirement around Declaration of Interests and Gifts, Hospitality and Sponsorship.

-The LCFS worked closely with CFS Wales Regional Team to provide appropriate information and to liaise on all referrals with particular use made of the financial investigation capabilities of the Regional Team including use of Proceeds of Crime Act powers.
+The LCFS worked closely with NHS CFS Wales Regional Team to provide appropriate information and to liaise on all referrals with particular use made of the financial investigation capabilities of the Regional Team including use of Proceeds of Crime Act powers.
 Casework was reported on a quarterly basis for the NHS Counter Fraud Authority to monitor activity nationally.

-Liaison between internal auditors and the LCFS has been maintained particularly during a time of staff turnover within the Internal Audit Team.
+Liaison between internal auditors and the LCFS has been maintained, despite Internal Audit staff relocating to work from home.
 Updates are presented and reviewed where audit reveals a potential fraud risk, or system vulnerability for the Counter Fraud Team to assess.
 The key focus has been retained with fraud awareness and the improvement of early involvement of the Counter Fraud officers through partnership working as main priorities.
 The application of recommendations identified at the conclusion of each investigation is also considered essential in reducing the opportunities for loss through fraud.